 Shilpi Gupta, Hilary Peddicord, and Beth Russell

-CIRES staff in ESRL’s Global Systems Division, were part of a NOAA team honored with a DOC Bronze Medal for achieving the 100th worldwide installation of Science On a Sphere®.
+CIRES staff in ESRL’s Global Systems Laboratory, were part of a NOAA team honored with a DOC Bronze Medal for achieving the 100th worldwide installation of Science On a Sphere®.
 SOS is a room-sized, global display system that uses computers and video projectors to display planetary data onto a six-foot-diameter sphere, analogous to a giant animated globe.
 Images of swirling atmospheric storms, climate change, and ocean temperature can be shown on the sphere to explain environmental processes, which can be complex, in a way that is intuitive and captivating.

 Technology Transfer Award